hiylx/icera1n/Guides/trollstore.md

 - **Step 1.** Open icera1n
 - **Step 2.** Put your device into DFU mode
 - **Step 3**.
 Choose Trollstore and follow the instructions
+- **Step 3.1** If you get libusb error, press Ctrl+C on your keyboard, Open icera1n and choose trollstore and try again